Steady 3d (SLF - Selafin)#

 for the scheme and 4

-for the scheme option) are default values since TELEMAC v8p1, but it still makes sense to define these parameters for enabling backward compatibility of the steering file.
+for the scheme option) are default values since v8p1, but it still makes sense to define these parameters for enabling backward compatibility of the steering file.
 If the occurrence of tidal flats can be excluded (note that already a little backwater upstream of a barrier can represent a tidal flat), the SCHEME OPTIONS

 can generally set to 2